 Dunston says the students in Studio X were crucial for setting the mood of his film.
 Its puzzling and portentous qualities are apparent in the film’s official description: “After mysteriously falling into the water, a young woman struggles with an existential choice.
 Time falls away and moments and memories become fragmented as she experiences the true understanding of her fate.”

-“For the tunnel sequence at the end of the film, the students did probably 11 different versions until one worked just right.”
+“For the tunnel sequence, the students did probably 11 different versions until one worked just right.”

 “Catherine’s been outstanding, very supportive,” says Dunston of Tate, describing himself as “over the moon” about the results of the collaboration.